 Cruise Specialists hosts Steve and Wendy Bodenheimer are taking us along on another amazing journey.
 We hope this series shows you what you can expect on a Holland America Grand Voyage.
-First was the kick off, then Costa Rica,Panama Canal, Chile, Patagonia, Antarctica, Argentina, Brazil, The Amazon, the Caribbean, the Canary Islands, Spain and now the next stop in their Grand South America & Antarctica Voyage (next voyage January).
+First was the kick off, then Costa Rica,Panama Canal, Chile, Patagonia, Antarctica, Argentina, Brazil, The Amazon, the Caribbean, the Canary Islands, Spain and they’ve now begun the first leg of the 2017 Grand Mediterranean Voyage.

 We’re in the heart of the Mediterranean Sea and our first few stops are islands.